There are many types of stem cell therapy, but is there a best form out there?

 There are many types of stem cells being used in the Regenerative Industry.
-But how do these cells compare to Mesenchymal Stem Cells?
-In this section I will breakdown the details between Amniotic Stem Cells and Adipose Stem Cells.
+But how do these cells compare to bone marrow Mesenchymal Stem Cells?
+In this post I will break this down, and see what science is left behind.

 What about the promise of retrieving MSCs from amniotic fluid?

 Amniotic fluid is what surrounds the developing fetus in utero.
 It was thought to have promise for another readily available source of regenerative stem cells from what would be discarded during labor.